jforgo/overview/terms-of-use/termsofuse.md

 # {{site.data.keyword.cloud_notm}} Terms of Use
 {: #terms}

-## New US-based Pay-As-You-Go accounts with credit card billing
+## Agreement Terms
-{: #newuspaygo}
+{: #agreementterms}

-As of 10 December 2020, new {{site.data.keyword.cloud}} Pay-As-You-Go accounts for US customers with credit card billing, and any services that are ordered from {{site.data.keyword.cloud_notm}}, are provided under the terms of the Service Description for {{site.data.keyword.cloud_notm}} available at [https://www.ibm.com/terms/?id=i126-6605](https://www.ibm.com/terms/?id=i126-6605){: external} and one of the following base agreements:
+The following terms apply to {{site.data.keyword.cloud}} accounts and use of {{site.data.keyword.cloud_notm}} Services:

+1. The {{site.data.keyword.cloud_notm}} Service Description available at [https://www.ibm.com/terms/?id=i126-6605](www.ibm.com/terms/?id=i126-6605){: external};
+2. Additional Service Descriptions (SDs) for each Cloud Service ordered using your {{site.data.keyword.cloud_notm}} account, available in the IBM Cloud catalog or at IBM Terms at [https://www.ibm.com/support/customer/csol/terms/?cat=cloud-sd](https://www.ibm.com/support/customer/csol/terms/?cat=cloud-sd){: external}; and
+3. One of the following base agreements based upon selected account type and country:

+- For **U.S. Dollar Pay as you Go (PayGo) credit card accounts, and Free/Lite accounts:** if you are based in Australia, Austria, Belgium, Canada, Denmark, Finland, Germany, Ireland, Luxembourg, Netherlands, New Zealand, Norway, Sweden, Switzerland, United Kingdom, or the United States of America, the country-specific Cloud Service Agreement found at [https://www.ibm.com/terms/?id=z126-6304](https://www.ibm.com/terms/?id=z126-6304){: external} applies.
+For accounts based in other countries, the SoftLayer Cloud Services Agreement available at [https://www.ibm.com/terms/?id=i126-6304_SoftLayer](https://www.ibm.com/terms/?id=i126-6304_SoftLayer){: external} applies.
+- For **all other accounts**, including invoiced (non-credit card) accounts, and local country currency accounts: the base agreement will be one of the following identified in the order document:
-* {{site.data.keyword.cloud_notm}} Services Agreement available at [https://www.ibm.com/support/customer/csol/terms/](https://www.ibm.com/support/customer/csol/terms/){: external}
+   1. the applicable country version of IBM’s Cloud Services Agreement available at [https://www.ibm.com/terms/?id=z126-6304](https://www.ibm.com/terms/?id=z126-6304){: external};
-* {{site.data.keyword.IBM}} Passport Advantage Agreement you accepted upon registration and the General Terms for Cloud Offerings TOU for {{site.data.keyword.IBM_notm}} Passport Advantage Clients available at [http://www.ibm.com/terms/?id=i126-5948](http://www.ibm.com/terms/?id=i126-5948){: external}
-* Cloud Trial Agreement for Proof of Concept (POC) Accounts available at [http://www.ibm.com/terms/?id=i126-5948](http://www.ibm.com/terms/?id=i126-5948){: external} ; POC accounts might be provided for assessment of specific services, solutions or both.
-Use of services beyond the intended scope of POC may be possible, but might be subjected to additional charges.
-* An equivalent cloud service base agreement terms signed between you and {{site.data.keyword.IBM_notm}}

-Applicable Additional SDs for any service ordered using your {{site.data.keyword.cloud_notm}} account are available at [https://www.ibm.com/terms/?id=i126-6605](https://www.ibm.com/terms/?id=i126-6605){: external}.
-The additional SDs contain links to the applicable Data Sheet for each service.

-## All other accounts
-{: #other}

-As of 10 December 2020, this section describes the Terms of Use for the following types of {{site.data.keyword.cloud_notm}} accounts:

-* New and existing Pay-As-You-Go accounts based in the US with any payment method other than credit card
-* New and existing Pay-As-You-Go accounts not based in the US
-* New and existing Subscription accounts worldwide
-* New and existing contracts for {{site.data.keyword.IBM_notm}} Global Technology Services and Cloud Services
-* New and existing Lite accounts worldwide

-Your {{site.data.keyword.cloud_notm}} account and any services that are ordered from the {{site.data.keyword.cloud_notm}} are provided under the terms of the Service Description for {{site.data.keyword.cloud_notm}} available at [https://www.ibm.com/terms/?id=i126-6605](https://www.ibm.com/terms/?id=i126-6605){: external} and one of the following base agreements:

-* {{site.data.keyword.cloud_notm}} Services Agreement (local country version*) for Lite accounts, non-US Dollar credit card billing, or if you select invoicing from {{site.data.keyword.IBM_notm}}, available at [https://www.ibm.com/support/customer/csol/terms/](https://www.ibm.com/support/customer/csol/terms/){: external}  (select your country);
-* SoftLayer Cloud Service Agreement for US Dollar credit card billing, available at [https://www.ibm.com/support/customer/csol/terms/?cat=softlayer#detail-document](https://www.ibm.com/support/customer/csol/terms/?cat=softlayer#detail-document){: external}
-* {{site.data.keyword.IBM_notm}} Passport Advantage Agreement you accepted upon registration and the General Terms for Cloud Offerings TOU for {{site.data.keyword.IBM_notm}} Passport Advantage Clients, available at [http://www.ibm.com/terms/?id=i126-5948](http://www.ibm.com/terms/?id=i126-5948){: external} ; or
+   1. the IBM Passport Advantage Agreement you accepted upon enrollment in the Passport Advantage Program, including its General Terms for Cloud Offerings TOU available at [http://www.ibm.com/terms/?id=i126-5948](http://www.ibm.com/terms/?id=i126-5948){: external};
-* Cloud Trial Agreement for Proof of Concept (POC) Accounts available at [http://www.ibm.com/terms/?id=i126-5948](http://www.ibm.com/terms/?id=i126-5948){: external} ; POC accounts may be provided for assessment of specific services, solutions or both.
-Use of services beyond the intended scope of POC might be possible, but might be subjected to additional charges.
+   1. a business partner agreement covering the use of Cloud Services (use of an {{site.data.keyword.cloud_notm}} account for an embedded service or downstream distribution is subject to the terms of the IBM Embedded Solution Agreement, as approved by IBM); or
-* An equivalent cloud service base agreement terms signed between you and {{site.data.keyword.IBM_notm}}
+   1. another agreement with equivalent cloud services terms signed between the parties.

-Applicable Additional SDs for any service ordered using your {{site.data.keyword.cloud_notm}} account are available at [https://www.ibm.com/terms/?id=i126-6605](https://www.ibm.com/terms/?id=i126-6605){: external} .
-The additional SDs contain links to the applicable Data Sheet for each service.

 ## Exchange Rate Policy
 {: #exchange-rates}

-Effective 1 February 2023, {{site.data.keyword.cloud_notm}} will adjust the exchange rates used to provide pricing in non-US dollar currencies on a monthly basis.
+{{site.data.keyword.cloud_notm}} adjusts the exchange rates used to provide pricing in non-US dollar currencies on a monthly basis.
 Charges for cloud services are based on US dollars.
 Non-US dollar pricing is calculated by converting the US dollar rate by using market exchange rates published by leading financial institutions.
 Market exchange rates will be adjusted monthly, except as prohibited or controlled by applicable law.

-{{site.data.keyword.IBM_notm}} uses leading financial institution benchmark rates set at the end of the month to go into effect for consumption starting the first day of the next month.
-The corresponding invoice will be sent 30 days later.
-For example, {{site.data.keyword.IBM_notm}} will set the exchange rate at the end of January effective for consumption in February.
-Customers will see the impact of the new rates in their March invoice.

 ## {{site.data.keyword.IBM_notm}} Business Associate Addendum